-The majority of students attending Craigslea live locally in the suburbs of Chermside, Aspley, McDowall and Stafford Heights however 50% of students come from outside of the school's local catchment from all northern Brisbane suburbs.
-Many of these students come to the school to participate in the School's two signature programs in volleyball and music.
+The majority of students attending Craigslea live locally in the suburbs of Chermside, Aspley, McDowall and Stafford Heights however 50% of students come from outside of the school's local catchment, from all northern Brisbane suburbs.
+Many of these students come to the school to participate in the School's three programs of excellence: volleyball, science and music.

 The majority of students at Craigslea were born in Australia with other students born in 38 different countries.

+28.5% of student were born overseas.

 There is no single large minority cultural background represented at Craigslea.
-The three main countries of birth, other than Australia, are England, New Zealand and the Philippines.
+The four main countries of birth, other than Australia, as a % of total school enrolment are;